4,576 words: approx. 30 minutes

 He tapped his temple.
 “Crazy in the head.”

-She pressed her lips together, eyeing the bag.
-After a moment, her eyes slow-shifted to the hole.
+She pressed her lips together, still eyeing the bag.
+After a moment, her gaze slow-shifted to the hole.
 “What’s going to happen to me?”

 “Oh, I’m sure you’re going to grow up to be a beautiful, successful young woman.”
 He glanced at the hole, then back at her.
 “Want to have some fun?
 Go jump into the hole and see if you can jump back out.”